 In this section we will look at the different types of exercise you can do at all stages of your recovery – starting with your first few days in hospital.
 It will focus on the following topics:

-Our Essential Guide to Diet and Physical Activity also has information and advice on how to exercise safely after a stem cell transplant.
+Our Essential Guide to Diet and Physical Activity (PDF 3025KB) also has information and advice on how to exercise safely after a stem cell transplant.

 If your medical team agrees, you should be able to try a few very simple exercises in your hospital bed.
 If your hospital has a physiotherapist, they can give you some suitable exercises and stretches.
 As your recovery continues, your physio will work with you to increase your physical activity and progress your exercise programme.